Adebimpe96/ReadmeTemplates/readme.md

    `npm install --global node-gyp`
 - Check [(https://github.com/coreybutler/nvm-windows#overview)] to learn more about using nvm to switch node versions.
-- Run `npm install --global npm@7` to use npm version 7 for this project.
 - Reinstall the node modules by running `npm install --legacy-peer-deps`.
 - Run `npm install -D postcss@8` to install postcss.